RamizjonSheraliyev/RamizjonSheraliyev/README.md

 development.
 Skilled in Agile methodologies, mentoring junior developers, and deploying secure, cloud- based solutions.   <br />
 💻 Currently focusing on mastering full-stack development to bring my ideas to life. <br />
-🚀  Always looking for new challenges and learning opportunities to improve my skills!
+🚀  Always looking for new challenges and learning opportunities to improve my skills!  <br />
 - 📫 How to reach me **ramizjonsheraliyev19@gmail.com**

 <br />